NKVD: Postwar operations

-After the death of Stalin in 1953, the new Soviet leader Nikita Khrushchev halted NKVD purges.
+After the death of Joseph Stalin in 1953, the new Soviet leader Nikita Khrushchev halted NKVD purges.
 From the 1950s to the 1980s, thousands of victims were legally "rehabilitated," i.e., acquitted with their rights restored.
 Many of the victims and their relatives refused to apply for rehabilitation, either out of fear or a lack of documents.
 The rehabilitation was not complete; in most cases, the formulation was "due to lack of evidence of the case of crime."
 Only a limited number of persons were rehabilitated with the formulation "cleared of all charges.".

 Very few NKVD agents were ever officially convicted of a particular violation of anyone's rights.
 Legally, those agents executed in the 1930s were also "purged" without a legitimate criminal investigation or court decision.
 In the 1990s and 2000s, a small number of ex-NKVD agents in the Baltic states were convicted of crimes against the local population.